Deep beneath dove the roots,

 I made my deathbed and killed my steed.”

-“Ungrateful Fool, don’t thou blame me!
+“Ungrateful Fool, don’t blame me!

 I did thee nothing but good deeds.